Marie-Donnie/StageLoca/reports/test_plan.rst

 Test Environment
 ----------------

+We perform operational testing on Keystone using Rally to evaluate its behaviour on different database backends and configurations.

 Preparation
 ^^^^^^^^^^^

-This test plan is performed using Rally on a deployed Keystone.
+This test plan is performed using Rally on Keystone.
 We emulate different latencies using `tc`_.

 Environment description